Minirogue/HoloCanon/README.md

   * `series` should be included for all comics, TPBs, TV media, and any novels that are part of a trilogy.
 There may be other cases where it is appropriate as well.
 Ensure that this column matches exactly for all entries from the same series.
   * `number` should correspond to issue number, episode number, volume number, etc. as appropriate.
 Should probably be included for anything that has a `series`.
 * Keep the file sorted by `ID` when making a commit to avoid excessive diffs
-* Increment the number in `Version.kt` by 1 to ensure the clients automatically update their local databases.
+* Increment the version number in `Version.kt` by 1.
 * Running the `:api:test` gradle task will test to ensure the CSV can be correctly loaded by the code.
 This should be run on the PR before it's merged, but that requires a manual trigger by me.

-## Requested Features
+## Features TODO
 Here are some things that I plan to add to the app:

-* Add an import/export option so users can transfer or backup their list.
 * Provide a "printable" output (probably a TXT) based on a user's current search.
 * Add donation button, in case the users ever decide to feel generous.
-No plans to ever implement paid features. (note: this would probably violate some Google policy because they want their 15-30%)
+No plans to ever implement paid features. (note: this may violate some Google policy)
 * Add Hardcover, Omnibus, and reference books to database.
 * Expand support for different screen sizes.
 * Add a "stats" tab so users can track completion ("110/380 owned" and such)

 ## Tech TODO

-* Finish compartmentalizing code into modules
-* Migrate code to a Kotlin multiplatform pattern
+* Add iOS and Web apps

+## About the Codebase

+This is an Android app written in Kotlin

+### Module Structure

+This codebase uses a module structure based on previous professional work I've done.
+Some may recognize it as an application of the [separated interface pattern](https://martinfowler.com/eaaCatalog/separatedInterface.html), which is itself also an application of the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) from SOLID.
+That's basically some fancy buzzwords to say that most functionality is exposed by interfaces in `public` modules while the implementations are provided by a separate `internal` module that depends on that `public` module.
+There's more to it than that, which I plan to write up at some point,

 ## License
 TODO